The Curt Jester

 Speeches

-• 12 November 2022 – To Employees and participants in the Plenary Assembly of the Dicastery for Communication
+• 31 October 2022 – To participants in the meeting organized by the Coordination of Communication Associations (COPERCOM)

 Papal Tweets